dkostowww/FindWeather5Day/README.md

-An Apache Cordova Android application required as a course work for UNWE
+An Apache Cordova Android application required for a course work for UNWE